KimNyholm/taxonomy_access/README.md

 Porting of Drupal 7 Taxonomy Access Control to Drupal 8

 Todo:
+- testRoleEnableDisable(), how to give regular user other role than authenticated
+- checkRoleConfig() fails to scan
 - Finalize taxonomy_access_help().
 - Fix Admin styling.
 - Port required hooks etc in src/TaxonomyAccessService.php.